JGarnica22/PSlab/GSEA/README.md

 # GSEA ANALYSIS :octocat:
 This script can be used to perform **Gene Set Enrichment Analysis (GSEA)** on differential expression analysis data.
 It is a computational method that determines whether an a priori defined set of genes shows statistically significant, concordant differences between two biological states (e.g. phenotypes).

 The R package used, `fgsea`, implements an algorithm for fast gene set enrichment analysis.
-Using the fast algorithm allows to make more permutations and get more fine grained p-values, which allows to use accurate stantard approaches to multiple hypothesis correction.
+Using the fast algorithm allows to make more permutations and get more fine grained p-values, which allows to use accurate stantard approaches to multiple hypothesis correction.<br/>
 <br/>

 For the script you will need the following input file: